 No one has favorited this theater yet

-Located in the Borough of Haringey, a district in the north of London.
+Located in the Borough of Haringey, a district in the north of London to the south of Wood Green.
 The Ritz Cinema was one of several cinemas (usually named Ritz) that were designed by Major W.J.
 King.
 It opened on 30th December 1935 with Clark Gable in “China Seas” and Ricardo Cortez in “Sing Me A Love Song” and was built for and operated by Associated British Cinemas(ABC).

 The cinema was part of a scheme included in the new Turnpike Lane tube station and bus station, designed by London Transport’s architect Charles Holden.
 Seating in the Ritz Cinema was provided for 1,271 in the stalls and 579 in the circle.
 The Ritz Cinema was equipped with a stage, which was only occassionally used, and a cafe that was located over the entrance foyer, which operated until the 1950’s.